 - Thayers Witch Hazel Rose Petal Toner

 These products helped my skin stay healthy and hydrated.
 I had lots of dark spots (gradually fading off now) with a bit of acne here and there, on my face…all thanks to the hormones but the main focus for me was hydration, so I kept my pregnancy skincare routine as simple as possible.
 Dealing with the acne and dark spots was going to be postpartum.
 Now, treatment has begun and am starting to see results…whoop!!

 - the good old Olay Luscious Embrace Body Lotion and

 - Coconut Oil.

 And that’s pretty much it!
-I hope you found this post helpful especially if you’re expecting or TTC.
+I hope you found this post about my pregnancy skincare routine helpful especially if you’re expecting or TTC.

 Hugs and Kisses,